TRUTH+LOVE

 In a conversation with a trusted friend, I reported my heightened levels of weariness and fatigue.
 My confession was met with a thoughtful question.

-“You are pouring out time, energy and care into your kids, your marriage, in ministry and friendship.
+“You are pouring out time, energy, and care into your kids, your marriage, and ministry and friendship.
 That is a lot of emptying without much filling.
 Who is pouring into you?”

 I fought against what was being implied.